OpenZeppelin/openzeppelin-sdk/README.md

 openzeppelin init my-project
 ```

-Now it is possible to add contracts to the project with the `openzeppelin add` command,
-push these contracts to a blockchain network with `openzeppelin push`, use
-`openzeppelin create` to create instances for these contracts that later can be
+Now it is possible to use `openzeppelin create` to create instances for these contracts that
-upgraded, and many more things.
+later can be upgraded, and many more things.

 Run `openzeppelin --help` for more details about thes and all the other functions of the
 OpenZeppelin CLI.